Simple majority not must for PM election

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

+the Prime Minister as a candidate having majority among the present and voting members can become the Prime Minister.

-In the present situation, elections on two National Assembly constituencies were postponed and according to so far announcements, nine seats will become vacant and thus 331 members will be present for voting on the day of election of the leader of the house in NA.
+In present situation, elections on two National Assembly constituencies were postponed and according to so far announcements, nine seats will become vacant and thus 331 members will be present for voting on the day of election of the leader of the house in national assembly.
 In this case, the coalition having support of the 166 MNAs will be able to make its candidate the Prime Minister.

 Those who will vacate their seats include Imran Khan (4 seats), Chaudhary Pervaiz Elahi of PML-Q (2 seats), Tahir Sadiq of PTI (one seat), Ghulam Sarwar Khan of PTI (one seat), Pervaiz Khattak (one seat, but he want to continue in provincial assembly of KP though his party wants him in the centre.)
 In case, he comes in NA, the total seats in NA will become 332 and in that case 167 members will be needed for majority.